How to Study Human Physiology

 The physiologic highway along which biologic molecules travel is water.
 Water is a particularly energetic, partially charged molecule which restricts the movement of other biologic molecules, forcing them along paths within and between compartments.

 Physiologic compartments form because some of the body’s molecules readily interact with water and others do not.
-The fatty, water-hating molecules come together and form the walls, membranes, that establish compartments.
+The fatty, water-hating molecules come together and form the walls, membranes, that establish compartments like cells.

 Movement of biologic molecules through open channels in compartmental membranes, and through the material comprising cell membranes, depend upon common chemical processes.
-Such processes include diffusion of molecules in like solvents and the attracting and repelling nature of charged molecules.
+Such processes include diffusion of molecules and the attracting and repelling nature of charged molecules.

 Secret #3 – Three Master Systems Regulate all of Physiology